A new approach to the Poincar\'e center problem: A procedure to solve some center-focus problems on

-If $m$ becomes fixed, we have shown that no Laurent $V$ with an essential singularity at $\rho = 0$ can exist, since such a singularity would necessarily appear in our construction \eqref{V-Laurent-a} with $m$ negative and unbounded.
-Moreover, if $m \leq 0$, then the singularity is a center by Theorem 4 in \cite{GaGi2}.
-We continue in the case $m \geq 1$ by computing further coefficients $v_j$ until either a saturation occurs--meaning no additional parameter constraints arise--or an obstruction to the existence of expansion \eqref{V-Laurent-a} for $V$ is encountered.
-In the former situation, we suspect that a $V$ of the form \eqref{V-Laurent-a} exists.
-If we are able to obtain a closed-form expression for $V$, rather than merely the first terms of its expansion \eqref{V-Laurent-a}, we can apply the technique developed in \cite{GaGi4} to derive a set of necessary and sufficient center conditions (see Remark \ref{remark-principal} for details).
-In the latter situation, we have proven that no Laurent $V$ of the form \eqref{V-Laurent-a} exists, and consequently the monodromic singularity is a focus, by Theorem \ref{center-V}.
+We continue by computing further coefficients $v_j$ until either a saturation occurs, meaning no additional parameter constraints arise.
+In the former situation, if we are able to obtain a closed-form expression for $V$, rather than merely the first terms of its expansion \eqref{Taylor-V} in $[0, 2\pi] \setminus \Omega_{pq}$, and $V$ has not essential singularity at $\rho=0$ then we can apply the technique developed in \cite{GaGi4} to derive a set of necessary and sufficient center conditions (see Remark \ref{remark-principal} for details).

-If $m$ remains arbitrary, it may happen that we encounter a further obstruction to the existence of expansion \eqref{V-Laurent-a}, or alternatively, that no such obstruction appears, but we are forced to let $m$ decrease without bound in order to compute additional coefficients $v_j$.
-In either case, we have shown that no expansion \eqref{V-Laurent-a} exists, implying that any Laurent inverse integrating factors must possess an essential singularity at $\rho = 0$.

-At this point, we repeat the procedure, this time seeking a $V$ with a descending expansion \eqref{V-Laurent-d} starting from a leading term.
-This search is feasible only when $\mathcal{X}$ is a polynomial vector field.
-After computing the initial coefficients $v_j$, the same possible outcomes as before may occur.

-\begin{remark} {\rm Taking into account Theorems \ref{center-V} and \ref{center-V-2} in the above analysis, we emphasize that the only monodromic singular points of polynomial vector fields that lie outside the scope of our method are those that are nongeneric and admit a Laurent inverse integrating factor $V$ with an essential singularity at $\rho = 0$, with parameters belonging to $\Lambda_{pq}$.} \end{remark}

-\begin{remark} {\rm Once we have determined a sufficiently long initial string of coefficients $v_j$ that are well-defined on $\mathbb{S}^1$ in the ascending expansion \eqref{V-Laurent-a} of $V$, and we observe a possible stabilization in the sense that no further parameter conditions arise -- then, assuming $V$ exists according to the results in \cite{GaGi4}, only two possibilities remain:
+\begin{remark} {\rm Once we have determined a sufficiently long initial string of coefficients $v_j$ that are well-defined on $\mathbb{S}^1$ in the expansion \eqref{Taylor-V}, and we observe a possible stabilization in the sense that no further parameter conditions arise, then we can proceed as follows.
+Assuming $V$ exists and it has not essential singularity at $\rho=0$, that is, $V(\varphi, \rho) = \sum_{j \geq m} v_j(\varphi) \rho^{j}$ with $v_m(0)=1$, according to the results in \cite{GaGi4}, only two possibilities remain:

 \begin{itemize} \item[(i)] The singularity becomes a focus of maximal order, admitting a Laurent inverse integrating factor with leading exponent $m$.
 In this case, the Poincar\'e map has a formal power series expansion of the form $\Pi(\rho) = \eta_1 \rho + \cdots$ when $m = 1$, or $\Pi(\rho) = \rho + \eta_m \rho^m + \cdots$ when $m \geq 2$.
 Moreover, $\Pi(\rho) = \rho$ holds only if $\eta_1 = 1$ or $\eta_m = 0$, respectively.